 Arts in the Village

 Inaugurated in 2001, Arts in the Village is a concert series whose purpose is to enrich the community by presenting cultural events that enlighten and inspire.
-All performances feature world-class talents and take place in historic Goff Memorial Hall, a wonderful venue with outstanding acoustics.
+All performances feature world-class talents and take place in Goff Memorial Hall, a historical venue with outstanding acoustics.

 Admission Prices